Stimulus Payment One, 2020 Tax Return

 Can everybody file later?

 The deadline to file your 2020 Return and pay your taxes has passed.
-Any taxpayer (individual, a trust, an estate, a corporation, or any type of unincorporated business entity) can still file their 2019 or 2020 Return on paper and pay your taxes as soon as you can or claim your refund.
+Any taxpayer (individual, a trust, an estate, a corporation, or any type of unincorporated business entity) can still file their 2019 or 2020 Return on paper and pay your taxes as soon as you can, but refunds have expired.

 Did the 2020 State Income Tax Return deadlines change?

-Some states did adjust their deadlines to May 17, 2021, however this has now passed.
+Some states adjusted their deadlines to May 17, 2021, but this has now passed.
 Select your particular state(s) here and file your 2020 State Return is you have not done so already.

 Did I have to be ill, self-isolated, or impacted by COVID-19 to qualify to postpone filing or paying taxes by July 15, 2020?